 In addition to the universal program, Student Success Skills offers a group counseling format for students who need additional support.
 The program also includes a four-session parent workshop that provides families with an overview of the skills and strategies their children are being taught as well as strategies to promote effective communication, problem-solving skills, and positive parenting.

 The professional development recommended by Student Success Skills consists of one full day of training.
-This is done in person and can be provided on site or regionally at a professional conference.
-Teachers may also attend a summer training institute.
-Each teacher receives a classroom manual as part of the training.
+This can be delivered in person and can be provided on site or regionally at a professional conference or in can also be delivered virtually.
+Teachers/counselors may also attend a summer training institute.
+Each teacher/counselor receives a classroom manual as part of the training.
 Access to a trainer is available to support ongoing implementation.
-Student Success Skills has developed a Train the Trainer model in which group of teachers can attend a regional training or summer institute and then implement the program in their school and be observed via videotapes they send back to Student Success Skills for review.
+Student Success Skills has developed a Train the Trainer model in which group of teachers/counselors can attend a regional training or summer institute and then implement the program in their school and be observed via videotapes they send back to Student Success Skills for review.
 If teachers meet criteria they can be certified by Student Success Skills as trainers.
 There is also training for counselors to support the small-group format.
 Other implementation supports include consultations with district leaders before and after training to aid high-quality implementation, consultation for an implementation evaluation, and coaching.
-In addition, the program offers a CD with PowerPoint lessons for teachers as well as a 20-minute overview of the program for both teachers and administrators that reviews some lessons, key goals and components, and the program’s evidence base.
+In addition, the program offers PowerPoint lessons for teachers/counselors as well as a 20-minute overview of the program for both teachers and administrators that reviews some lessons, key goals and components, and the program’s evidence base.
 The program also offers rating scales and observational tools to monitor the fidelity of implementation.

 Evidence of Effectiveness